bennyz/notes/reading/rust.md

 ```

 Everything in Rust modules is private by default.
-Items in parent modules can't access the child's private itmes, but it would work vice-versa.
+Items in parent modules can't access the child's private items, but it would work vice-versa.
 We can expose private items to the parent using the `pub` keyword.

 ```rust